Setland34/pt-v5-winners/README.md

 # pt-v5-winners

-Efficient cron action to calculate and store winners output for PT v5 using Foundry.
+Efficient cron jobs using GitHub Actions to calculate and store winner output for PT v5 using [@generationsoftware/js-winner-calc](https://github.com/GenerationSoftware/js-winner-calc).